MarkusSchmidtPro/CleanSolution/README.md

 # CleanSolution
-First of all, *CleanSolution* is a  [CLArgs - the Command-Line Parser](https://github.com/msc4266/CLArgs) demo application. `CLArgs` completely covers all command-line related topics so that you can focus on cleaning a directory, which is finally not more than ~30 line of code.
+First of all, *CleanSolution* is a  [CLArgs - the Command-Line Parser](https://github.com/msc4266/CLArgs) demo application. `CLArgs` completely covers all command-line related topics so that you can focus on cleaning a directory, which is finally not more than ~30 lines of code.

 Second of all, *CleanSolution* is a great too to clean your directories.

 > Personally, I use *CleanSolution* to remove all 'unnecessary' files and folders from my Visual Studio Solution folders before I zip or ship source-code from time to time.
-I also use it for *Dart /Flutter* application (with a different "Profile"), as well as in other situations.
+I also use it for *Dart /Flutter* applications (with a different "Profile"), as well as in other situations.
 You can easily create and use your own cleansing profiles for different purposes.
 One profile is included: `sln.profile` - more see below.

 ## How to use it